facebook/react-native-website/docs/native-components-ios.md

 </View>
 ```

-Now the above component has reference to particular `MyNativeView`, which allows us to use a specific instance of `MyNativeView`.
-Now `Button` can control, which `MyNativeView` should change `backgroundColor`, because it can use reference and make some changes on this reference.
-In this example let's assume, that `callNativeMethod` change `backgroundColor`.
+Now the above component has a reference to a particular `MyNativeView` which allows us to use a specific instance of `MyNativeView`.
+Now the button can control which `MyNativeView` should change its `backgroundColor`.
+In this example let's assume that `callNativeMethod` changes `backgroundColor`.

 `MyNativeView.ios.js` contains code as follow: